Please note that this page is still under construction. Therefore not all policies related to the Zaratan cluster are currently listed here.

 Do NOT run compute intensive calculations on the login nodes

-All data on the HPC clusters, including home, data, and lustre filesystems, are considered to be related to your research and not to be of a personal nature.
+All data on the HPC clusters, including home, scratch, and SHELL filesystems, are considered to be related to your research and not to be of a personal nature.
 As such, all data is considered to be owned by the principal investigator(s) for the allocation(s) through which you have access to the cluster.

 The ONLY filesystems backed up by the Division of Information Technology on the HPC clusters are the homespaces.
 Everything else might be irrecoverably lost if there is a hardware failure.
 So copy your precious files (e.g. custom codes, summarized data) to your home directory for safety.